sarahrobertsco/prompt_engineering/README.md

 - [Bias and Fairness](Challenges/Bias-and-Fairness.md)
 - [Creative Problem Solving](Challenges/Creative-Problem-Solving.md)

-Certainly!
-To update Sarah's README file with the articles she's written for the "Advanced Strategies" section, the content should be amended as follows:

----

 ## Advanced Strategies

 Dive deep into complex prompt design, analysis, and iteration techniques with these advanced articles: